superRaytin/paginationjs/docs/en.md

 ### locator <em>string | function (default `data`)</em>
-In general, data source is an array, and it can be processed directly by Pagination.
-But if an Object is returned, then you need to specify that array.

-This option is used to manually modify the location of that array in the data source.
+When the data source is not an array type, this option is used to indicate the position of the array in the data source.

 Using as a string: